agubelu/Advent-of-Code-2021/JOURNAL.md

 }
 ```

-This defines a common interface that any point counter can implement with different backups.
+This defines a common interface that any point counter can implement with different backends.
 We can have one that uses a vec...

 ```rust
 struct VecCounter {